Sergey Ivanov (Russian historian)

-Sergey Arkadievich Ivanov FBA (Серге́й Арка́дьевич Иванов; born 5 October 1956) is a Russian Historian and Byzantinist, expert in the Middle Ages culture.
+Sergey Arkadievich Ivanov FBA (Сергей Аркадьевич Иванов; born 5 October 1956) is a Russian Historian and Byzantinist, expert in the Middle Ages culture.
 Sergey Ivanov is professor at the Higher School of Economics.
 He is best known as the author of the books Holy Fools in Byzantium and Beyond (2006) and In Search of Constantinople (2022).

 Ivanov is a corresponding fellow of the British Academy.

 In 2012 Ivanov was awarded the Enlightener Prize, nomination "Humanities".

 Career

 Sergey Ivanov was trained as classicist in Moscow State University.

-Ivanov teaches at the Higher School of Economics since 2013; since 2020 he is the chair of the department of ancient history and Byzantium at the Institute for Oriental and Classical Studies of this university.
+Ivanov taught at the Higher School of Economics since 2013; since 2020 he is the chair of the department of ancient history and Byzantium at the Institute for Oriental and Classical Studies of this university.

-In 2023 Ivanov taught at Classics department, Northwestern University (Evanston, Illinois).
+Starting in 2023, Ivanov taught at the Classics department, Northwestern University (Evanston, Illinois).

 He also taught at the Institute of Byzantine and Modern Greek Studies of Saint Petersburg State University (2003–2015), and at the section of Byzantine literature, department of philology, Moscow State University (1996–2003).
 From 1979 to 2013 he served as a research associate in the Institute for Slavic Studies of the Russian Academy of Sciences.